What are Bifacial Solar Panels?

 Bifacial modules come in many designs.
 Some are framed, while others are frameless.
 Some are dual-glass, and others use transparent back sheets.

 The way a bifacial module is mounted depends on its type.
 A framed bifacial module might be easier to install than frameless, just because traditional mounting and racking systems are already adapted to framed models.
 Most bifacial module manufacturers provide their own clamps to mount their specific brand, taking away any installation hesitations.

-For frameless bifacial modules, the module clamps will often feature rubber guards to protect the glass, and special care must be taken to prevent over-tightening bolts and damaging the glass.
+For frameless bifacial modules, the module clamps will often feature rubber guards to protect the glass.
+Special care must be taken to prevent over-tightening bolts and damage to the glass.